evnik/XcodeRN/Xcode12Beta3.md

 ### Interface Builder

 #### Known Issues

+*   Storyboards and XIBs may have rendering issues when working with large images.
+(64093939)

 *   In the Mac Catalyst view of a storyboard, some destination view controllers from a show or push segue could have issues rendering content.
 (64320758)